 - Battery: 24 Hr plus multi day extended mode Varies based on usage and after updates install.
 USB cable with magnetic charger snaps to rings on watch caseback and spins 360 degrees for ease of use....

-- Health and fitness: Heart Rate & Activity Tracking using Google Fit; Built-in GPS for distance tracking; Swimproof design 3ATM; New wellness enhancements allow you to track sleep history, monitor your...
+- Health and fitness: Heart Rate and Activity Tracking using Google Fit; Built-in GPS for distance tracking; Swimproof design 3ATM; New wellness enhancements allow you to track sleep history, monitor...